hoangtongvu/TweenLib/Assets/Scripts/com.darksun.tweenlib/Documentation~/how-it-works.md

 The `TweenJob` will do the following things:
 - Tick the `TweenTimer`
+- Do the delay checking
 - If `TweenTimer` timed out:
+    - Increase `loopCounter` by 1
+    - Reset the `timeCounter`
+    - Do some actions based on Tween's `LoopType`
+- When `TweenTimer`'s `loopCounter` exceeds the `loopCountLimit`:
-    - Assign the component's value to `TargetValue`
+    - Assign final value to the component's value
     - Stop tweening
 - Try initializing the `StartValue`
 - Do the Tween